Yshdhiman/yshdhiman/README.md

-- 👋 Hi, I’m @Yshdhiman
+### Hi, I’m @Yshdhiman 👋

+Welcome to my GitHub profile!
+I'm a web developer with a passion for turning ideas into reality.
+I'm currently working with Ciirs, where we convert ideas into reality.

+#### About Me:

 - 👀 I’m interested in making money 🤑
-- 🌱 I’m currently working with company Ciirs (convert idea's into reality)
+- 🌱 Learning is fun, isn't...?
-- 💞️ I’m looking to collaborate on youtube not a programming channel but edits/status
+- 💞️ I’m looking to collaborate on YouTube

 <!---
 Yshdhiman/Yshdhiman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.